engraya/hirescape/README.md

 ## <a name="usage">🎨 How it Works</a>

-1.User Authentication: Users can securely sign up and log in with JWT tokens for session management.
+1. User Authentication: Users can securely sign up and log in with JWT tokens for session management.
-2.Job Listings: Create and manage job listings with ease.
+2. Job Listings: Create and manage job listings with ease.
 Users can update and delete listings from their dashboard.
-3.Dashboard: The dashboard provides a quick overview of job listings, along with easy navigation for posting new jobs, viewing existing ones, and monitoring applications.
+3. Dashboard: The dashboard provides a quick overview of job listings, along with easy navigation for posting new jobs, viewing existing ones, and monitoring applications.
-4.Search & Filtering: Users can search for jobs by keyword, location, and category, and apply advanced filters to narrow down results.
+4. Search & Filtering: Users can search for jobs by keyword, location, and category, and apply advanced filters to narrow down results.
-5.Pagination: Pagination ensures that large job listings are efficiently displayed in smaller chunks for faster page load times.
+5. Pagination: Pagination ensures that large job listings are efficiently displayed in smaller chunks for faster page load times.

 ## <a name="usage">🔥 Future Enhancements</a>

--🔴 Real-time Notifications – Get real-time updates when new job applications or listings are posted.
+- 🔴 Real-time Notifications – Get real-time updates when new job applications or listings are posted.
--📊 Admin Analytics – Admin dashboard to track site usage, popular jobs, and application trends.
+- 📊 Admin Analytics – Admin dashboard to track site usage, popular jobs, and application trends.
--🧑‍🤝‍🧑 User Roles and Permissions – Add user roles (admin, recruiter, job seeker) with customized access controls.
+- 🧑‍🤝‍🧑 User Roles and Permissions – Add user roles (admin, recruiter, job seeker) with customized access controls.
--💬 Job Seeker Messaging – Direct messaging between recruiters and job seekers.
+- 💬 Job Seeker Messaging – Direct messaging between recruiters and job seekers.

 ## <a name="usage">🤝 Contributing</a>